Ayu sweetfish

 Native to East Asia, it is distributed in the northwestern Pacific Ocean along the coast of Hokkaidō in Japan southward to the Korean Peninsula, China, Hong Kong and northern Vietnam.
 It is amphidromous, moving between coastal marine waters and freshwater lakes and rivers.
-A few landlocked populations also exist in lakes in Japan such as Biwa.
-Original wild populations in Taiwan became extinct in 1968 due to pollution and present extent populations were reintroduced from Japan in the 1990s.
+A few landlocked populations also exist in lakes in Japan such as Lake Biwa.
+Original wild populations in Taiwan became extinct in 1968 due to pollution and present extant populations were reintroduced from Japan in the 1990s.

 The name "sweetfish" was inspired by the sweetness of its flesh.
 In reference to its typical one-year lifespan, it is also written as 年魚 ("year-fish").
 Some individuals live two to three years.
 The ayu is the prefectural fish of Gunma Prefecture and Gifu Prefecture.

 Subspecies

 Two to three subspecies are recognized by some authors.
 Others do not distinguish the subtaxa.